Apokolips: Technology

 Apokolips is on par with New Genesis in terms of technological advancement.
 With their technology, they are the height of power in most of the universe and are able to devastate galaxies when they choose to use it.
 Technology from Apokolips is sometimes on par with the technology used by Brainiac.
 Apokoliptian technology is furthermore the source of unparalleled misery in the universe, as the planet routinely arms evil groups with advanced technology to further its influence (and misery) across the universe.
-Apokoliptian technology was used by Bruno "Ugly" Mannheim and his organization Intergang in the Superman comics.
+Apokoliptian technology was used by Bruno Mannheim and his organization Intergang in the Superman comics.
 It was a deal between Darkseid and Metron which was the cause of the invention of the "Boom Tube" using "Element X", which could only be found on Apokolips.
 The "Entropy Aegis" armor, used by Steel to defeat Imperiex, was Apokoliptian technology, as was Dmitri Pushkin's second suit of Rocket Red armor.

 Other versions

 Darkseid/Galactus: The Hunger

-During an intercompany crossover, Galactus visited Apokolips, but was unable to feed on the planet, since all of the life force that had dwelled there had either left to New Genesis or had been burned in the fire pits long ago, in essence leaving the planet with no lifeforce and making it too corrupt for him to feed on.
+During an intercompany crossover, Galactus visited Apokolips, but was unable to feed on the planet, since all of the life force that had dwelled there had either left to New Genesis or had been burned in the fire pits long ago, in essence leaving the planet with no life force and making it too corrupt for him to feed on.